rquinio/PortraitBuilder/README.md

 - Select your CK2 game directory (ex: C:\Program Files (x86)\Steam\SteamApps\common\Crusader Kings II).
 This value is kept into a file "gamedir".

-Note: adding -log or -logfull to launch options will trigger some logging inside a log.txt file.
+- Errors are logged to a log.txt file.
+Adding -logfull to PortraitBuilder.exe launch options will set log level to DEBUG.

 ## Developers